 Weigh yourself at the same time every day.
 Ask your doctor when to call about sudden weight gain.
-For instance, your doctor may ask you to report a weight gain of 2 to 3 pounds in one day or more than 5 pounds in a week.
+For instance, your doctor may ask you to report a weight gain of 2 to 3 pounds in one day or 5 pounds or more in a week.